luckpp/microservices-tickets/client/README.md

   - extract the `cookie` from the original request
   - include the `cookie` in the request to ingress-nginx

-The solution is described in my blog post: **Kubernetes: Cross Namespace Service Communication**.

 Note: it is very important to customize the requests we make based on the environment:

 - requests that come from a component